A Medication To Treat Meth Addiction? Some Take A New Look At Naltrexone

 "We found that naltrexone is better than a placebo at reducing the cravings for methamphetamine," Ray says.

-A large, multi-site study led by University of Texas Southwestern Medical Center looks at the effects of Vivitrol — a longer acting, injected version of naltrexone — combined with bupropion.
+A large, multisite study led by University of Texas Southwestern Medical Center looks at the effects of Vivitrol — a longer-acting, injected version of naltrexone — combined with bupropion.
 The study, a randomized, controlled trial, was recently completed and researchers are awaiting results.

 Other researchers are trying to come up with new compounds to treat meth addiction.
 But Ray says there's a more immediate benefit to naltrexone and other drugs already available.
 She says that although the drugs lack FDA approval for use with methamphetamine addiction, practitioners can choose to prescribe them off-label.